School of Earth, Environment and Society Faculty Publications

 In this chapter only volume diffusion through the crystal lattice will be considered.
 The majority of the experiments employed isotope tracers (e.g., 18O, 2H).
 The isotope diffusion of hydrogen in the nominally anhydrous minerals is regarded as an impurity tracer diffusion mechanism, and the effective diffusion coefficients obtained from the hydrogen uptake or extraction experiments correspond to chemical interdiffusion of different species.
 The relationship between the measured effective diffusivity and the hydrogen diffusivity is governed by the specific reaction involved (e.g., see Kohlstedt and Mackwell 1998).

 Farver, John Richard, "Oxygen and Hydrogen Diffusion In Minerals" (2010).
-Earth, Environment, and Society Faculty Publications.
+School of Earth, Environment and Society Faculty Publications.
 2.

 Diffusion in Minerals and Melts